bartonhammond/aha-htmx-tutorial/README.md

+# Dry Stack
-# Astro - HTMX - Pocketbase - Alpine tutorial
+## Astro - HTMX - Pocketbase - Alpine - PicoCSS - Fly - Pockethost

 ### Install
-`npm i`
+copy a `pocketbase` app to the `pb` directory import the `pb/pb_schema.json` to create the `contacts` db create an admin, turn off the API rules on `contacts` `npm i`

 ### Running
 * in one terminal `./scripts/start.sh` - this starts PB